-The logo crew at Summitsoft has been back at it again and this time we’ve chosen to go after one of America’s all-time favorite things: beer.
+The logo crew at Summitsoft has been back at it again and this time we’ve chosen to go after one of America’s all-time favorite things: best beer logos.
 Beer has a rich history and the right brew can inspire a passion from it’s drinkers that is virtually unmatched.
-Read on to find out which brew’s logo came out on top:

 There really isn’t much to like about the Natty Ice logo.
 It’s colors and shape give it an extremely dated feel and what are those blade things at the top?
 Are those meant to be ice skates?
 Whatever they are, they’ve just landed Natural Ice at the bottom of our Best Beer Logos list.

 - Milwaukee’s Best Premium